CianMRoche/CianMRoche.github.io/_pages/research.md

 {% include base_path %}

-A collection of projects across observational astrophysics, theoretical physics, and instrumentation.
+A collection of projects across observational astrophysics, cosmological simulations, and mathematical relativity.
 My current focus is on constraining dark matter properties using gravitational lensing and stellar kinematics.

 <style>
 .research-grid {